vincentarelbundock/marginaleffects/README.md

-Since the output of the `marginaleffects` function is “tidy”, it is very easy to use the `data.frame` that this function produces directly to draw plots with Base `R` functions, `lattice`, or `ggplot2`.
-In addition, the `marginaleffects` package also offers two functions to draw frequently used plots.
+Since the output of the `marginaleffects` function is “tidy”, it is very easy to use the `data.frame` that this function produces directly to draw plots with any drawing package you like.
+In addition, the `marginaleffects` package also offers functions to draw frequently used plots with `ggplot2`.

 The first is a simple `plot` command to draw the average marginal
 effects: